 Ultrasound Technicians, also known as Diagnostic Medical Sonographers, perform a variety of imaging tasks from routine pregnancy check ups to complex vascular procedures.
-Use this resource to learn more about ultrasound training and to request free information on ultrasound schools that fit your needs.
+Use this resource to learn more about ultrasound training and to request information on ultrasound schools that fit your needs.

 Ultrasound Degree Programs

-Find out about ultrasound associates degrees, bachelor's, and ultrasound certificate programs.
-Learn about how long it takes to complete these ultrasound programs and get an inside look at what ultrasound courses you will be taking and the training along the way.
+Find out about ultrasound associates degrees, bachelor’s, and ultrasound certificate programs.
+Learn about how long it takes to complete these ultrasound programs and get an inside look at what ultrasound courses you will be taking and the ultrasound training along the way.
 Request information from online and campus based ultrasound schools and get all the answer to questions you may have about the program details, tuition, online options and more.

 Ultrasound technicians use high frequency sound waves to produce real-time visual images of organs, soft tissues, and blood flow within the body.
 Take an in depth look at what an Ultrasound Technician does on a typical day and read sample Ultrasound Job Descriptions.
 The term Ultrasound Technician is one that is no longer used among the professional medical community; however, it is still widely used among the general public.
 We will use both the title Ultrasound Technician as well as Diagnostic Medical Sonographer interchangibley as we describe the profession in this guide.